 - WiFi SPARK: Targeted audience and brilliant content

-1. Monzo: using inbound blogs to recruit
+1. Digital 22 & Monzo: Using inbound blogs to recruit

 2. Innocent: A strong brand image with fun social media engagement

-The clever social media team at Innocent responded to a vast number of tweets, wittily stating in each one that the drink was blue.
+The innovative social media team at Innocent responded to a vast number of tweets, wittily stating in each one that the drink was blue.
 Each response garnered thousands of likes from entertained Twitter users.

 Credit: Binging With Babish

 This video, where Rea recreates the ratatouille from the 2007 Pixar film of the same name, is one of his most popular.
-It currently has around 13 million views.
+It currently has around 26 million views.

 Video is the content that will be the most consumed over the coming years.
 With more than 50% of consumers preferring video content over other formats, it’s a good idea to capitalise on this exciting style of marketing quick.